INQOVI- cedazuridine and decitabine tablet, film coated

 Administration

-Advise patients to take INQOVI at approximately the same time each day on an empty stomach.
-Instruct patients to avoid eating for at least 2 hours before and 2 hours after taking INQOVI.
-Advise patients on what to do when a dose is missed or vomited [see Dosage and Administration (2.2)].
+Advise patients to take INQOVI at approximately the same time each day on an empty stomach at least 2 hours before or 2 hours after eating.
+Advise patients on what to do when a dose is missed or vomited [see Dosage and Administration (2.1 and 2.3)].
+For patients with AML taking INQOVI in combination with venetoclax, instruct patients to avoid taking INQOVI with food and to not take INQOVI at the same time as venetoclax.
+Separate dosing of INQOVI and venetoclax by at least 2 hours [see Dosage and Administration (2.1)].

 • SPL UNCLASSIFIED SECTION